specklesystems/speckle-docs/user/grasshopper.md

 As you can see, the resulting objects are quite different, but contain essentially the same information (one as `Geometry -> BIM Element` and the other as `BIM Element -> Geometry`).

-##### Setting the default behaviour
+##### Setting the default behavior

 By default, any `BIM Element` node uses the `Convert to Schema Object` option.
-You can modify this behaviour in your Grasshopper installation using the `Speckle 2` menu in the top menu bar.
+You can modify this behavior in your Grasshopper installation using the `Speckle 2` menu in the top menu bar.

 ![Default conversion option](./img-gh/gh-schema-defaultconversion-menu.png)